-REVOCATION OF COMMUNITY TREATMENT ORDER FOR TREATMENT UNDER SECTION 3 OF THE MENTAL HEALTH ACT
+REVOCATION OF COMMUNITY TREATMENT ORDER FOR TREATMENT UNDER PART 3 OF THE MENTAL HEALTH ACT

-(Section 17F of the Mental Health Act 1983)
+(Section 17F of the Mental Health Act 1983 as applied by Schedule 1)

-1. Patient's name

-Name of the person in charge of your treatment (your "responsible clinician")

-3. Name of hospital and ward

-Date community treatment order was revoked
+1. Patient's name Name of the person in charge of your treatment (your "responsible clinician") 3.
+Name of hospital and ward 4.
+Date your community treatment order was revoked